Food Safety Incidents

 Salmonella Bacterial Strains has been detected in Variety Of Sesame Seeds.

-On February 10, 2025, the Rapid Alert System for Food and Feed portal (RASFF) reported the detection of Salmonella bacterial strains in a variety of sesame seeds.
-This incident has prompted a recall of the affected products, which are sourced from Türkiye.
-The hazard category associated with this recall is classified as bio-contaminants, highlighting potential health risks related to the consumption of contaminated sesame seeds.
+On June 3, 2025, the Rapid Alert System for Food and Feed portal (RASFF) reported the detection of Salmonella bacterial strains in a variety of sesame seeds.
+This incident is categorized under "Other incident" and falls within the hazard category of bio-contaminants.

 • Incident: Salmonella Bacterial Strains has been detected in Variety Of Sesame Seeds.